tlossen/cx/docs/nonstop_api.md

 * The maximum request body length is `4k`
 * The sum of the HTTP headers may not exceed `4k`
 * Any given `timestamp` must not be older than `10s`
-* No more than 3 unsuccessful authentication attempts within 1 hour
+* Not more than 3 unsuccessful authentication attempts within 1 hour
-* No more than 1 invalid `hashcash`
+* Not more than 1 invalid `hashcash`
+* Not more than 1 invalid `JSON` body

 A ban will block **all traffic** from your ip for several hours.
 Be careful to not lock yourself out.